DrCampbell2017/NavGO/README.md

 3. In the section "Bootstap" change the value of "Main collection" to one of the following:
 - "standard_NavGo_Demo.collection" (default value) is the main demo space for the NavGo and showcases two moving characters, one character uses the singleton and one messages with the handler.
 A few seconds into the test, additional characters will spawn with no possible path to show handling that.
 This collection showcases the primary functions of NavGo.
 - "directional_NavGo_Demo.collection" is the demo for showing off the directional movement.
 Two characters will follow separate directional paths defined in their movement script.
 A third character will path find to a randomly picked node that is either on the normal NavGo nodes or the directional nodes where the value of "Independent Path" is set to false.
+- "multitaycast_NavGo_Demo.collection" is the demo for showing multiple raycast support.
+One character will follow a generated path with 3 rays connecting the nodes instead of just one ray.
+This insures greater accuracy when generating the map.
+- "multitaycast_NavGo_directional_Demo.collection" is the demo showing that multiple raycast will work cleanly with the directional nodes.
+Three characters will move around the map.
+The first will move from directional points 1-8.
+The second will move from directional points 9-12.
+The third will explore the full map including directional points 1-8 but not directional points 9-12 as they have been excluded.

 # NAVGO_HANDLER